8 Considerations When Determining Questionnaire Length

 Learn how employees feel about the results and actions associated with previous surveys.
 Otherwise, you’re spinning your wheels and driving right into survey fatigue.
 An advanced technology company with 500 employees, for instance, has been sending out a 27-item survey every month and keeping it open for three to four weeks.
 Each survey asks the exact same questions.
 As a result of this repetitive, essentially non-stop open-survey tactic response rates have fallen 22%.

 Think about using frequent surveys as a fun team-building tool too.
-At WorkTango, to add some playfulness into the weekly survey.
-Our questionnaire often features a quirky question like: Does pineapple go with pizza?
-What was your favourite childhood toy?
+At WorkTango, to add some playfulness into the biweekly survey,our questionnaire often features a quirky question like: Does pineapple go with pizza?
+What was your favorite childhood toy?
 Are you left-handed?
 Right-handed?
 Ambidextrous?
 Or mixed-handed?
 There’s nothing wrong and everything right with a little levity.

 Keep your audience in mind.
 Do the questions asked of administrative office staff have any bearing on manufacturing personnel or front-line staff?